heruberuto/FEVER-8-Shared-Task/README.md

 - Storage: 450GB (including the AVeriTeC knowledge base)

- We provide two methods for participants to test whether their code will run on the virtual machine:
+ We provide two methods for participants to make sure that their code will run on the virtual machine:

  #### Docker Image